Topological power pumping in quantum circuits: Classical variables coupled to the qutrit

 \section{Classical variables coupled to the qutrit}

-The fluxonium is coupled to three pumps whose amplitude are modulated in time.
+The fluxonium is coupled to three drives whose amplitudes are modulated in time.
 The coupling Hamiltonian in the laboratory frame is

-where $\theta_i(t)=2\pi f_i t$ is the phase of the pump and $\phi_i(t)=\omega_i t$ is the phase of time-modulation of the amplitude of the pump.
+where $\theta_i(t)=2\pi f_i t$ is the phase of the drive and $\phi_i(t)=\omega_i t$ is the phase of time-modulation of the amplitude of the drive.
 The term in parenthesis is proportional to the amplitude of the propagating wave on the line